 - Position the supplied test object at a number of points at the edges of the area to be protected.
 The safety laser scanner must detect the test object at each position and indicate the detection.
 How it is indicated depends on the configuration.
-The number and position of sites where the thorough check is carried out must be chosen so that undetected access to the hazardous area is impossible. - If a number of protective fields are used, check the edges of all protective fields.
+The number and position of sites where the thorough check is carried out must be chosen so that undetected access to the hazardous area is impossible. - ▶ If a number of protective fields are used (in different monitoring cases for example), check the edges of all protective fields.